 That’s a lot of competition to say the least.

-The company just raised $25M.
+The company just another raised $50 million.
+Revenue is over $100 million.
 The fundraising went reasonably well.
 In fact I was somewhat envious of how easy it went.
 Scratch that, I was REALLY envious of how easy the fundraising went.

 Despite how easy it was, “Ray”, the CEO, had a fundamental decision to make.
 Some of the potential investors would only give Ray money if he agreed to focus on Market A.